Who loves the smell of morning breath? Um, no one.

 As you can see, there's a lot about mouthwash that is misunderstood.
 Below, we're going to teach you everything you need to know about the pros and cons of mouthwash, how to use it, and what to watch out for.

 Mouthwash isn't a "one size fits all" product.
-There are a number of different types of mouthwash you can buy:
+There are several different types of mouthwash you can buy:

 Before you use any mouthwash, consult your dentist to find out if they recommend or advise against it.
 As you'll see below, mouthwash may do more harm than good…